openware/barong/docs/configuration.md

 ---

-## Blacklist/Whitelist configuration
+## Denylist/Allowlist configuration

 `Pass` routes will never be checked by AuthZ endpoint and will be available without session requirement.
 On `Block` routes user always will get 401, it doesn't depend on a session / role / ip / etc

-You need to put whitelisted (public) routes for pass object and blacklisted routes for block in authz_rules.yml
+You need to put allowlisted (public) routes for pass object and denylisted routes for block in authz_rules.yml

 ```yml
 rules: